-For the Principality of Liechtenstein there are actually no very long series of temperature measurements.
-However, there two stations in Switzerland close to the border to Liechenstein, Sargans (3 km up the Rhine valley from the border) and Bad Ragaz (5 km from the border).
-Since Liechtenstein has its own measuring station in Vaduz (1971), the temperature series are compared with those of Sargans and Bad Ragaz, and they all show high similarity.
-Since the beginning of the measurements in 1871, the temperature in Sargans and Bad Ragaz increased by around 1.9°C. Since 1971, the number of summer days has increased from about 40 to about 50 days while the frosty days1 reduced from around 90 to around 80.
-These results hold with high probability also for Liechtenstein's valley regions.
-Between the reference period 1961-1990 and 1981-2010, Liechtenstein's annual mean temperature has risen by 0.7°C. This increase is up to three times higher as the world-wide increase and has been observed in the other Alpine countries as well.
-Associated with warming the zero-degree limit has also risen by several hundred meters and the vegetation period has been extended by three to four weeks.
+For the Principality of Liechtenstein, no long records of temperature measurements exist.
+The measurement station in Vaduz (Liechtenstein)1 is only in operation since 1971.
+However, there are two measurement stations in Switzerland close to the border of Liechtenstein, Sargans (3 km up the Rhine valley from the border) and Bad Ragaz (5 km from the border), with temperature measurements since 1871.
+The temperature time series of Vaduz since 1971 shows high similarities to those of Sargans and Bad Ragaz.
+Since the beginning of the measurements in 1871, the temperature in Sargans and Bad Ragaz has increased by around 1.9°C. Since 1971, the number of summer days has increased from about 40 to about 50 days while the frosty days2 have declined from around 90 to around 80.
+These results most probably also apply to the valley regions of Liechtenstein.
+Between the reference period 1961-1990 and 1981-2010, Liechtenstein's annual mean temperature has risen by 0.7°C. This increase is up to three times higher as the world-wide temperature increase and has been observed in the other Alpine countries as well.
+Associated with the warming, the zero-degree isotherm has also risen by several hundred meters and the vegetation period has been extended by three to four weeks.
 Phenological observations show that the biological beginning of spring has been advancing by 1.5 to 2.5 days per decade.
 Further details are described in a specific chapter of Liechtenstein's Adaptation strategy (Government 2018).